Feeding

 According to the rules, any food that has not been consumed in the European Union in a significant way since 1997 must be considered novel food ("novel food" in English).
 From there, in order to be marketed it must pass through strict controls by the EFSA, the European Food Safety Authority.
 This institution is the one that decides the conditions of use, the labeling requirements and the subsequent monitoring after its commercialization.

 When in doubt, the European Commission makes it clear: consuming insects is not obligatory, it is completely safe and the details of these foods will be indicated on the products we buy.
-Of course, it is necessary to be alert to allergens, especially those people with sensitivity to crustaceans.
+However, it is necessary to be alert to allergens.
+Núria Tous explains that arthropods such as the Tenebrio molitor "They contain a set of potentially allergenic proteins, which can cause reactions in people allergic to crustaceans, mites or dust."

 stats